viniciusrosner/covid-in-brazil/README.md

+web application showing information about covid in brazil

-to run locally run this command in the terminal: npm run local
+to run locally in the terminal use the command: npm run local